A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Methods

 \subsection{Database creation}

 Aiming to identify all published Boolean network models of GRNs, we developed an algorithm that parses all of the more than 30 million abstracts indexed in the literature search engine Pubmed and used keywords to rank the abstracts based on how likely they were to contain a Boolean network model.
 To identify the keywords, we relied on the Cell Collective, a pre-existing repository of Boolean network models, which, at the time of access, contained 78 Boolean network models published in 65 distinct papers~\cite{helikar2012cell}.
 The abstracts of these 65 papers served as a training set for the identification of keywords indicative of the presence of a Boolean network model.
-We considered as possible indicators (i) any word that occurred in at least two Cell Collective abstracts and was not among the most common 3000 words found in an English dictionary, (ii) all fixed combinations of two and three words like ``logical modeling" or ``Boolean network model", and (iii) all co-occurrences of two or three single words in the same abstract, e.g. the co-occurrence of the words ``logical", ``regulatory" and ``modelling" in an abstract, not necessarily in the same fixed order.
+We considered as possible indicators (i) any word that occurred in at least two Cell Collective abstracts and was not among the most common 3000 words found in an English dictionary, (ii) all fixed combinations of two and three non-common words like ``logical modeling" or ``Boolean network model", and (iii) all co-occurrences of two or three single non-common words in the same abstract, e.g. the co-occurrence of the words ``logical", ``regulatory" and ``modelling" in an abstract, not necessarily in the same fixed order.
+While the use of an automatic British English to American English conversion tool may have helped to limit the number of indicators, we chose to treat words that are spelled differently in British and American English as two separate words.
 For any possible indicator, we calculated a quality score as the ratio of the number of Cell Collective abstracts in which it occurred over the total number of Pubmed abstracts containing this indicator.
 This procedure resulted in 1297 publications with at least one indicator with a quality score of $5\%$ or greater.
 We then manually investigated these 1297 publications to decide if they indeed contained a GRN model.
 During the manual review, an additional 369 referenced publications were investigated, as they were manually deemed to be of potential interest despite lacking an indicator with quality score $\geq 5\%$, resulting in a total of 1666 reviewed publications.